At Merityre Specialists we receive a wide range of queries regarding vehicles, vehicle maintenance, tyres, driving and the services that we provide.

 During an MOT, your vehicle will be subject to a number of tests to ensure that it is roadworthy and complies with legal standards imposed by the driver and vehicle standards agency (DVSA).

 A number of areas will be checked to ensure that they are in good working condition and operating correctly.
 These include lights, mirrors, tyres, brakes and steering.
-For a full run down of what will be checked during an MOT test at Merityre Specialists take a look at our guide.
+Find a full run down of what will be checked during an MOT test at Merityre Specialists.

-If your MOT certificate has expired you cannot legally drive or tax your vehicle and if you are caught to be driving a vehicle that does not have a valid MOT certificate you face a £1,000 fine.
+If your MOT certificate has expired, you cannot legally drive or tax your vehicle - and if you are caught to be driving a vehicle that does not have a valid MOT certificate, you could face a £1,000 fine.
 In addition, driving without an MOT certificate could invalidate your car insurance.

 The only exception for this is if you are driving the vehicle to a booked MOT test or if you are driving to a pre-arranged appointment for repairs highlighted from a failed MOT test.